Jean-Poul/Data-Science-Exam-Project/README.md

 ### 4. Prepare the technical platform needed for researching and developing the problem solution:

-a. select and install software tools and development environments (Can change when further information has been gathered and scope of the assignment)
+The following is an overview over our initial thoughts about our programming environment.
+This can change when further information has been gathered and scope of the assignment has been agreed apon.

-Software tools:
+- Software tools:
 Jupyter notebook
 Docker runtime

-Languages:
+- Languages:
 Python

-Libraries:
+- Libraries:
 Numpy
 Matplotlib
 Pandas
 Sklearn
 Seaborn

-Databases:
+- Databases:
 MongoDB(store the data)
 Neo4J(analyse relations between the data)

-Programming environment:
+- Programming environment:
 Agile methods such as scrum(meetings and kanban board) and extreme programming(pair programming)
 Depending on scope of the project then DevOps might be applied to make a pipeline and use CI/CD.

-This Github repository will be linked in Peergrade.

-Deadline: 29<sup>th</sup> April 2022